detrout/spike-evaluation/README.rst

 would conflict with the newer NIST generated spikes.

-The makefile is designed to build the bowtie 1 and 2 indexes and the sliding window view of hte sequence files.
+The makefile is designed to build the bowtie 1 and 2 indexes and several fixed width sliding window views of the spike-in files.

 The analysis is being done in the ipython notebook `spike-evaluation.ipynb`_